orcfax/docs/docs/orcfax-solution/The-Orcfax-vision.md

-The on-demand publication model allows complete flexibility and gives dApps even more control by allowing dApps to request data collection, validation and publication whenever its needed by them.
+The on-demand publication model allows complete flexibility and gives dApps even more control by allowing dApps to request data collection, validation and publication whenever it's needed by them.

 ### Auditable feeds via user friendly explorer vs difficult to audit on-chain data
 When something goes wrong, every user, including non-developers, should be able